-Amida – Fracking Upstream Data
+Amida – Fracking Upstream Data to Access Buried Sources

 Data is key to providing modern and complex problems and providing services in a timely fashion.
 However, data is often stored or accessed in ways that are single-use and are difficult to extract.
 Peter L. Levin, Co-founder and CEO of Amida, believes that by focusing on the upstream sources of data, data management, interoperability and exchange can be optimized.

 Tell us about Amida.
 How did you get involved with data management, interoperability and security?

 My most recent job was an appointee at the Department of Veterans Affairs and there I saw the problems they were having with health data interoperability.
 There were so many smart people and so much money being spent on downstream apps – machine learning tools and the like – for care management and/or for predictive analysis.
 Yet, at the end of the day, these projects were falling apart because we couldn’t get the right data to the right place at the right time.
 I’m an infrastructure guy, which means I’m always in the trenches, making sure the pipes are clean and the plumbing is working.